 Discovering Mexico with Vicente

 This was the first time that Vicente toured Mexico, this time I returned to the places I had visited the previous time when I traveled alone.
-The places we visited were: Guadalajara, Querétaro, Guanajuato, San Luis Potosí, México City (Chapultepec castle, Teotihuacán, Coyoacan, Diego Rivera’s murals in the SEP)
+The places we visited were: Guadalajara, Querétaro, Guanajuato, San Luis Potosí, México City (Chapultepec castle, Teotihuacán, Coyoacan, Diego Rivera’s murals in the SEP).
+Don’t miss the FREE Tour of Guadalajara.

 The Maya Riviera